SirGoodenough/HA_Blueprints/Scripts/Miscellaneous Blueprint Scripts - Volume - Dimming - Reset - Long Short Press Simulation - Color Change.md

 each use.
 You only need to ececute this blueprint generator script if you wish to change in input values or create another dimmer script.

+There is a third optional field available, transition.
+This is the transition value for the lights.
+It can be picked as a field, as an input, or ignored.
+Ignored it doesn't change the current vlaue in the light.
+If you call the script with a data field that has priority and that will be the value set.
+If there is no data fiels called, and there is an input value, that will be used.

 This requires you call this script wth 2 data values.
 One is a positive or negative number between 360 and -360 that in the original, represents the